bentoml/sentence-embedding-bento/README.md

 This is a sentence embedding API service built with [BentoML](https://github.com/bentoml/BentoML).
-It comes with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence embedding model and provides a high-performance model server for generating embeddings over a REST API endpoint.
+It comes with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence embedding model and provides a high-performance model server for generating text embeddings over a REST API endpoint.

+Looking For Image Embeddings?
+Check out [CLIP-API-service](https://github.com/bentoml/CLIP-API-service).

 # Usage: Docker